alok-ai-lab/MRep-DeepInsight/README.md

     Dataset: PDX_Paclitaxel

     NORM-2
-    tSNE with burneshut algorithm has been used
+    tSNE with Burneshut algorithm has been used
     Distance: euclidean

     Pixels: 227 x 227